Are Investors Aware of Ownership Connections?

-Keywords: Ownership structures, corporate complexity, myopia surprise earnings announcements, business groups, conglomerates, inattention, post-earnings announcement drift, market frictions
+Keywords: Ownership structures, corporate complexity, inattention, unawareness, myopia, earnings announcements, business groups, conglomerates, inattention, post-earnings announcement drift, market frictions

 JEL Classification: G14, G32